Music of Myanmar: Tuning

 These instruments are played in a musical scale consisting of seven tones, each associated with an animal that is said to be the producer of the tone.
-Each tone can be played raised, lowered or natural (corresponding to sharp, flat or natural), resulting a possible twenty-one combinations.
+Each tone can be played raised, lowered or natural (corresponding to sharp, flat or natural), resulting in a possible twenty-one combinations.
 The pat waing drum circle, for example, consists of twenty-one drums, one tuned to each tone in each possible combination, and the saing saya (maestro) sits in the middle using various parts of his hands to strike the drums to produce a melody.
 The kyi waing is the gong circle strung up in the same fashion and the gongs are struck with a knobbed stick and in accompaniment to the pat waing.